 I decide to look out for the author’s repertoire at home – it seems worth discovering.

-I paid 25 Swiss Francs for my opening night ticket at seat 497 in row 22, having booked directly through the theatre’s website
+I paid 25 Swiss Francs for seat 497 in row 22 on the theatre’s website